nnngrach/AnyGIS_Mapshoter/README.md

 `crossZoom` - The zoom level below which the standard OpenStreetMap map will be displayed.

 `script` - Clarifying information used in the URL.
 Can't be empty.

-Example:
+Here is example of filler URL:
 ```
 https://anygis.herokuapp.com/mapshoter/waze/9900/5133/14/10?script=noscript
 ```
+[Viewer of converted tiles][0]

 ### OverpassTurbo converter to PNG tiles

 This script can be used for watching OverpassTurbo map from navigator app of your smartphone.
-To do this your script shall look like this example.
-Especially for first string with `bbox`.
+To do this your script must be look like this example.
+Especially for it's first string with `bbox`.

 ```
 [bbox:{{bbox}}];